vulture2600/SandstoneDashboard/ansible/README.md

 ```

 ssh-copy-id does the following:
-* Copy the public key to the remote host and append to ~/.ssh/authorized_keys
+* Copies the public key to the remote host and append to ~/.ssh/authorized_keys
-* Set permissions of ~/.ssh to 700
+* Sets permissions of ~/.ssh to 700
-* Set permissions of ~/.ssh/authorized_keys to 600
+* Sets permissions of ~/.ssh/authorized_keys to 600

-## Config on the Raspberry Pi
+## Configure the Raspberry Pi

 #### Sudo without password